-7 Laundry Detergent Alternatives in 2023 (That Actually Work)
+7 Laundry Detergent Alternatives That Actually Work (With Pictures)

 Laundry detergent is expensive, contains harmful chemicals, and is usually mostly water, causing many people to seek out alternatives to laundry detergent that actually work.
 If this sounds like your situation, you are in luck.
 Here are several different DIY methods for creating a detergent that will help clean your clothes for a fraction of the cost.

 1. DIY Liquid Laundry Detergent- a blossoming life

 This DIY Liquid Laundry Detergent recipe is a great place to start when looking for an alternative to commercial products.
 It only requires a few materials and is easy to make, though it can take up to 24 hours to set up.
 The resulting detergent only costs a few cents per load and is much safer than commercial detergent.
 The author even provides tips to improve the recipe if you have trouble cleaning your clothes.

 2. DIY Natural Laundry Detergent- boots and hooves home stead

 |Materials:||Epsom salt, washing soda, baking soda, sea salt|

 The DIY Natural Laundry Detergent is an easy project that results in a powdered detergent that works exceptionally well and is inexpensive.
 You can make it in a few minutes, and it is customizable, so you can adjust it to your liking.
 It makes use of washing soda, which does most of the work while the other ingredients complement it.